satish05112003/Ai-sales-toolkit/README.md

 Description

-Pitch Visualizer transforms textual narratives into visual storyboards.
-It generates images for each scene and supports exporting outputs as PowerPoint presentations and video files.
+Pitch Visualizer converts textual narratives into storyboard visuals.
+It generates images for each scene and allows exporting results as PowerPoint and video files.

 ⸻

-Pipeline

-Text Input
-   ↓
-Scene Segmentation
-   ↓
-Prompt Enhancement
-   ↓
-Image Generation
-   ↓
-PPT Export / Video Export
+Workflow

+Text → Scenes → Prompt Enhancement → Image Generation → PPT → Video

 ⸻